denten-books/plain-text/3-format.md

 the recipe for a dish; the blue-print of a machine."
 Crucially, the Hegelian universal becomes concrete when the machine "has been materialized, and working properly" [@ransom_concrete_1954, 387].
-As was the case with Wittgenstein's logical mechanisms, Ransom imagines a perfected kind of a machine or a formula that represents the ideal of the aesthetic object.
+As was the case with Wittgenstein's logical mechanisms in the last chapter, Ransom imagines a perfected kind of a machine or a formula that represents the ideal of the aesthetic object.

-### 3.2 Strategies of Reading
+### Strategies of Reading

 The above notes on Plato and Hegel are not meant to present a definitive history of formalism in Western aesthetics.
 Rather, they point to series of